ashinkarov/ashinkarov.github.com/source/publications/index.markdown

 ### Here is a list of unpublished work

-Here I present a work that by some reasons was not publised on any conference but which still interests me and just waits to be finished.
+Here I present materials that by some reason were not published, or were submitted to some conference and await for reviews.
+These materials are still in the are of my interests -- they are just waiting for a good moment.

 {% bibliography -q @*[published=no] %}